 1.1.5 Appendices, Pleadings, Primary Sources, and Practice Tools

-Appendix A, infra, reprints the Federal Rule of Civil Procedure 23 and notes of the Advisory Committee on the rules from 1937 to the present.
+Appendix A, infra, reprints the Federal Rule of Civil Procedure 23 and the Advisory Committee Notes on the rules from 1937 to the present.
 Appendix B, infra, reprints federal statutes affecting class actions procedures, such as the Class Action Fairness Act of 2005.

 State court class actions are guided by state court rules, which are often quite similar to the federal rule but in some cases may vary significantly.
 State court rules are reprinted at Appendix C, infra, in conjunction with a summary of case law under each state’s class action rules.

-The online version of the treatise also includes pleadings and discovery, practice tools, and primary sources that can easily be downloaded, emailed, and copied and pasted into documents, even using a tablet or smartphone.
-These materials are listed at the bottom of the table of contents, found in the left pane of the online version, and are fully searchable.
+The digital version of the treatise also includes pleadings and discovery, practice tools, and primary sources that can easily be downloaded, emailed, and copied and pasted into documents, using a desktop, tablet, or smartphone.
+These companion materials are listed at the bottom of the table of contents, found in the left pane of the digital version, and are fully searchable.
 Search filters allow users to search only for pleadings, only for primary sources, or only for practice tools.

-The online site includes hundreds of sample pleadings and documents to use at every stage of a class action: complaints, remand motions, class discovery, class certification, class notices, trial plans, jury voir dire, jury instructions, verdict forms, settlements, objections to settlements, judgments, offers of judgment pleadings, and class attorney fee documents.
+The digital library includes hundreds of sample pleadings and documents to use at every stage of a class action: complaints; remand motions; class discovery; class certification; class notices; trial plan; jury voir dire, jury instructions; verdict forms; settlements; objections to settlements; judgments; offers of judgment pleadings; and class attorney fee documents.
 Most pleadings are available in Microsoft Word format.
 Over 2000 additional pleadings are available online in NCLC’s Consumer Law Pleadings.

-Primary sources include such diverse documents as an IRS letter on attorney fees as income and all the notes of the Advisory Committee on Rule 23 going back to 1937.
+Primary sources include a wide range of documents, such as an IRS letter on attorney fees as income and all the Advisory Committee Notes on Rule 23 going back to 1937.
 Practice tools include Word versions of retainer agreements, named plaintiff’s statement of duty to the class, and sample co-counsel agreements.